 Writing Craft & Practice has a new look, and a new life.
 I was hacked—some enterprising soul inserted stealth links to sellers of Viagra and Adderall at the bottoms of my pages, and Google didn’t approve.
 No use trying to clean it up since I had to update my software anyway.
 So all but a few of the old posts are gone (though all are still up on Facebook).
 And the focus has changed slightly, as my preoccupations shifted to include more ways that the inspirational aspect of writing intersects with skill and experience.

 Buddhist meditators practice experiencing the mind as a vast, clear sky, through which thoughts, feeings, and all other experiences pass like clouds, appearing and then vanishing in an open space of awareness that’s not limited to the inside of the head.
 (Meditation teacher Jack Kornfield describes this practice here.)

-Wassily Kandinsky’s painting Sky Blue (a detail of it is the header image above) combines that image of the mind as vast open sky with an experience I’ve had when writing at a very deep level.
+Wassily Kandinsky’s painting Blue Sky combines that image of the mind as vast open sky with an experience I’ve had when writing at a very deep level.
 Part of the conceptual work for my books about homeless women and about self-sacrifice was simply discovering what they were actually about.
 I came across incidents, articles, and books, and generated images from my imagination, that I knew were important, but I didn’t know why, or what exactly they meant.
 And normal-type thinking about them didn’t help.
 Read more

 I practice yoga, and I practice meditation.
 And I also “practice” writing.
 I like this concept, because it connects skill and inspiration.
 I’ll begin with skill.